Powerball jackpot hits record amount: How much money is $1.6 billion?

 The estimated jackpot was adjusted on Friday, rising from an estimated $1.5 billion to the current $1.6 jackpot.
 In doing so, Saturday’s jackpot has officially surpassed the previous record jackpots, including the $1.586 billion Powerball jackpot awarded in 2016 and the $1.537 billion Mega Millions jackpot awarded in 2018.

-While $1.6 million is — unquestionably — a lot of money, it’s a sum that many of us might have a hard time conceptualizing, in terms of both its size and buying power.
+While $1.6 billion is — unquestionably — a lot of money, it’s a sum that many of us might have a hard time conceptualizing, in terms of both its size and buying power.

 If you stacked $1.6 billion in $100 bills, it would reach a height of nearly 5,733 feet tall — or well over a mile.
 (A $100 bill is .0043 inches thick, and a stack of 10,000 $100 bills is 3.5833 feet tall, according to Powerball.)